binhudakhalid/DEER-InstanceMachingOperator/README.md

 In the example folder you can find the example of DEER instance matching operator.
 The folder contains source data, target data and plugin jar file.
 In this example we are comparing **"foaf:Person"** in **"data_nobelprize_org.nt"** with **"foaf:Person"** in **"lov_linkeddata_es_dataset_lov.nt"**.

-Step 1: Clone the repo and change branch to typeDrivenWombatSimple
+Step 1: Clone the repo and change branch to instanceMatch

     git clone https://github.com/binhudakhalid/DEER-InstanceMachingOperator.git --branch instanceMatch